Caribbean·Dominican Republic·Updated April 29, 2026

 How can I avoid being scammed in Punta Cana?

 The best protection against scams in Punta Cana is preparation — knowing the specific tactics used here before you arrive.
-Key precautions: Pre-book airport transfers through your resort or a well-reviewed local company.
-Official OMSA transfers are available at a fixed rate.
+Key precautions: Pre-arrange your transfer directly through your resort or a verified operator before departure.
+On arrival, proceed to the official hotel meet-and-greet area past the first wave of drivers; your legitimate driver will have your full name, not just the resort name.
+Confirm the driver's identity with the resort's front desk number if in doubt.
 Always confirm prices before agreeing to any service, use official or app-based transport, and slow down if anyone creates urgency or distraction — that is almost always the setup.

 Experienced a scam here?